edinburgh-napier/SET09102/notes/unit0_introduction/index.md

 By the end of the module, you should be able to

-1. Explain software quality in both formal and informal terms
+1. Design and create high-quality, maintainable code
-2. Apply design and development practices to optimise the quality of software systems
+2. Implement software development processes to optimise the quality of software systems
-3. Evaluate software quality
+3. Evaluate and apply software quality assurance metrics and techniques
-4. Critique software development processes
+4. Demonstrate competent and ethical use of AI tools in software development

 You will be writing some software and we will be exploring methods for ensuring that your code meets appropriate quality criteria.
 That is only part of the jigsaw,